 05COMING SOON1Resume reviewers want a concise summary of your experience.
 If you run out of space, remove the least important information, such as older jobs that aren’t particularly relevant to working in a bank.
 Look for ways to shorten things like job descriptions by removing unnecessary words or reworking sentences.XThere are lots of free 1-page resume templates online and in Microsoft Office that you can use to help you fit all your info on a single page.Method 13Method 13 of 13:Proofread your resume when you finish it.

 06COMING SOON1Errors prevent you from getting moved along in the hiring process.
 Run spell check after you finish writing your resume to catch obvious errors.
-Then, proofread everything 2-3 times to catch other mistakes.XFor example, be on the lookout for words that are spelled correctly, but are the wrong choice of word, such as “complaint” and “compliant.”Get a friend or a member to give your resume a look as well as they might notice mistakes that you missed.
+Then, proofread everything 2-3 times to catch other mistakes.XFor example, be on the lookout for words that are spelled correctly, but are the wrong choice of word, such as “complaint” and “compliant.”Get a friend or a family member to give your resume a look as well as they might notice mistakes that you missed.